TheMariday/marimapper/README.md

 > [!CAUTION]
 > Exposure control is [not supported on mac](https://github.com/TheMariday/marimapper/issues/51)
 >
-> You can however adjust the exposure manually in third party tools or use the software that comes with your webcam
+> You can however adjust the exposure manually in third party tools or use the software that comes
+> with your webcam.
+[Camo](https://reincubate.com/camo/) (including its free tier) with iPhone
+> is a viable route, [see more](docs/backends/PixelBlaze.md).

 ## Step 0: Install